prathmeshpatil98/webscraping/README.md

 # webscraping
-webscraping on flipkart
+Scrap the flipkart